Disputed Waters

 What is Disputed Waters?

-Disputed Waters is a multimedia project bringing together journalists, photographers and videographers to explore stories about transboundary rivers.
+Since 2011 I’ve been involved in Disputed Waters, a multimedia project bringing together journalists, photographers and videographers to explore stories about transboundary rivers.
 We trace the stories of rivers where water risks becoming a source of conflict due to climate change and our increasing world population.

 About what is Disputed Waters?